Don’t limit yourself to jams and jellies. Pressure canning meat is possible with any kind of meat for long-term, convenient storage

 One thing I can tell you, though – the PSI does not change according to the size of the jars, or how many jars you’re processing.
 The PSI changes according to your altitude and the type of food you’re putting up.
 Fruit, for example, is processed at 5 PSI.

-What’s different if my meat is already cooked?
+What’s different about pressure canning meat if it’s already cooked?

 If the meat is already cooked (like a baked ham or roasted turkey), you will need to add broth to fill the jar.